RAVEN 23 CASE RECEIVES NATIONAL ATTENTION

-Jury selection began in Nick Slatten's retrial on June 18, 2018, but was interrupted until June 25, 2018, for further litigation regarding last-minute revelations of additional exculpatory evidence and bad faith by the government.
+Jury selection began in Nick Slatten's second trial on June 18, 2018, but was interrupted until June 25, 2018, for further litigation regarding last-minute revelations of additional exculpatory evidence and bad faith by the government.
 Nick received a new trial after the D.C.
-Circuit Court of Appeals ruled that Nick's first trial was not fair because evidence of his innocence was hidden from his jury.
-With new allegations of government misconduct surfacing, those who are following the case can only wonder whether the second time around will be any different and are thankful to those who are keeping Nick's case on the public conscience.
+Circuit Court of Appeals ruled that Nick’s first trial was not fair because evidence of his innocence was hidden from his jury.
+On September 5, 2018, a mistrial was declared in Nick’s second trial when his jury was unable to reach a unanimous verdict.
+Additional exculpatory evidence and rights violations revealed during Nick’s second trial support a current push for the court to preclude a third trial.
+However, the government has announced its intent to try Nick a third time, and jury selection is presently scheduled to begin on October 29, 2018.
+With new allegations of government misconduct surfacing, those who are following the case can only wonder whether the third time around will be any different and are thankful to those who are keeping Nick's case on the public conscience.

 We're Still Fighting to #FreeRaven23

 Following a 2017 appellate decision that is anything but true justice and the Supreme Court of the United States' refusal to take up the Raven 23 case, we are still fighting to expose the misconduct that resulted in the unjust convictions of Paul Slough, Evan Liberty, Dustin Heard, and Nick Slatten.
-Although Nick received a new trial (which is being held in the summer of 2018), Paul, Evan, and Dustin have yet to receive any relief from their wrongful convictions.
+Although Nick’s conviction was overturned and he is scheduled to be tried for a third time in October 2018, Paul, Evan, and Dustin have yet to receive any relief from their wrongful convictions.
 Recent articles highlight the injustice.

 Response to Raven 23 Appellate Decision